-

 Rebecca and Michael Lindsay

-Graduates pass by faculty, their mentors for the past four years.
-The tunnel symbolizes the support, academic preparation, and whole-person education that marks students’ experiences at Taylor, and is a highlight for students and faculty members alike.
+Graduates pass by faculty, their mentors for the past four years, for final review.
+The tunnel symbolizes the support, academic preparation, and whole-person education that marks students’ Taylor experience and serves to bookend the welcome tunnel where, as incoming students, they were greeted with celebration as they entered campus.
+Today's tunnel is a highlight for students and faculty members alike.

-The flags displayed represent the home countries of this year's graduates.
+The flags displayed represent the home countries of our graduates.

 In recognition of superior scholarship, the University awards three levels of honors at graduation to students who meet the GPA requirements.
 For ceremony purposes, honors will be announced and appropriate honors regalia worn using the GPA calculated after January interterm this year.
 Final graduation honors placed on diplomas and transcripts are determined after students have completed all requirements for their baccalaureate degrees.